techiediaries/techiediaries/_posts/2019/Angular/2019-10-20-angular-local-json-files.md

 ---

-In this tutorial, we'll present you with 3 ways to read local JSON files in your Angular 8 application with examples.
+In this tutorial, we'll present you with 3 ways to read local JSON files in your Angular 8 application with examples:

+- Reading Local JSON Files Using [TypeScript 2.9+ `import` Statement](https://www.techiediaries.com/angular/upload-images-typescript-node-ionic-imports-decorators-async-await-formdata/),
+- Reading Local JSON Files Using Angular `HttpClient`,
+- Reading Local JSON Files in Offline Angular Apps Using ES6+ `import` Statement

+Let's see these methods by example.

 ## Method 1: Reading Local JSON Files Using TypeScript 2.9+ `import` Statement